Early Printed Books and Special Collections

 The University Library's collections of early printed books have, ever since the foundation of the library in the 1620s, grown through donations, purchases, war booty (the 17th century) and Swedish legal deposits (in practice from the middle of the 18th century and onwards).
 Early printed books include various types of material such as books, journals, newspapers, brochures and other ephemera.
 Unfortunately some books have gone missing through the ages.

 The special collections mainly contain early printed books, but several collections grow on a continual basis with new publications.
-Read more under the heading Items and Collections, where the catalogues for specific collections are listed.
+Read more on our webpage Items and Collections, where the catalogues for specific collections are listed.

 In addition to the continuous work to give access to the collections of early printed books, there are at present primarily two current projects on early printed material: